-6.5 Configuration
+7.5 Configuration

-From the status information page, you can configure certain operating-related parameters of the DRVI: actuator, motion and communication.
-All these parameters can be stored into the non volatile memory of the drive by clicking the buttons "Send" and subsequently "Save on device".
+From the status information page 7.3, it is possible to access to configuration page, where it is possible to configure certain operating-related parameters of the DRVI: actuator, motion and communication.
+All these parameters can be stored into the non volatile memory of the drive by clicking the buttons Send and subsequently Save on device.

-6.5.1 Actuator
+7.5.1 Actuator